synesthesia-it/Murray/README.md

 ## Murrayfile

-The Murrayfile is located in the root folder in `Murrayfile.json` file and contains basic setup for bones (relative paths to BoneSpecs) and environment context.
+The Murrayfile is located in the root folder in `Murrayfile` file and contains the main configuration for all the packages and the project's environment.
+Murray file is **required** in order to use all the commands (except the `clone` skeleton one).
-`Murrayfile.json` fields are:
+Fields are:

 - `packages`: an array of paths relative to Murrayfile folder pointing to a `BonePackage.json` file
-- `environment`: an object representing a shared context for each resolution.
+- `environment`: an hashmap representing a shared context for each resolution.
 Can contain simple data such `author` name, `packageName` and similar, or more complex array/objects that will be handled by templates.
+Every field in this map can contain resolvable placeholders, pointing to other fields in the environment or contextual values for each run.

 Example: